Softmotions/ejdb/src/jql/README.md

   /[lastName = Doe] and /[age != 28]
   ```
-* The ony following operators are supported by indexes (ejdb 2.0.x):
+* The following operators are supported by indexes (ejdb 2.0.x):
   * `eq, =`
   * `gt, >`
   * `gte, >=`
   * `lt, <`
   * `lte, <=`
   * `in`
-* `ORDERBY` clauses may use indexes to avoid result set sorting
+* `ORDERBY` clauses may use indexes to avoid result set sorting.
 * Array fields can also be indexed.
-Let's outline a typical use case: indexing of some  entity tags:
+Let's outline typical use case: indexing of some entity tags:
   ```
   > k add books {"name":"Mastering Ultra", "tags":["ultra", "language", "bestseller"]}
   < k     1